elbaggarilab/elbaggarilab.github.io/opportunities.md

 We invite applicants with (1) a strong background in high-resolution scanning transmission electron microscopy, (2) experience in the analysis of microscopy/spectroscopy data for uncovering subtle phenomena, and (3) experience or strong interest in any of the following: strongly correlated electron systems or other quantum materials,
-<em>in situ </em> transmisison electron microscopy techniques (biasing/heating/strain), cryogenics, transport characterization,
+<em>in situ </em> transmission electron microscopy techniques (biasing/heating/strain), cryogenics, transport characterization,
 or nanofabrication.

 To apply, please send the following to ielbaggari@rowland.harvard.edu